Skip to Content

 Are key terms defined?

-Definitions are an important part of academic study: terminology often varies between topics and between authors.
+Definitions are an important part of academic study; terminology often varies between topics and between authors.

 • Is each term that has been used properly defined?